KhronosGroup/glTF/extensions/2.0/Khronos/KHR_node_selectability/README.md

 This ray will be called the “selection ray”.

+Implementations that do not use a ray-based approach but have a concept similar to selection **MAY** issue this event as deemed appropriate.

 ### Selectability

 In this section of this specification we will use the term “object” to refer to the geometry of a specific node (not including its subtree), whether defined by a mesh on that node or by any future extensions.